-As more people use mobile devices to surf the Web, businesses need to ensure their sites display well across a variety of platforms.
+As more people use mobile devices to surf the Web, businesses need to ensure their sites display well on mobile.
 Martial arts schools can accommodate smartphones and tablets by employing responsive Web design.

 According to an infographic from WhoIsHostingThis?, 74 percent of mobile visitors will leave a site if it takes longer than five seconds to load, meaning the stakes are higher as more people conduct searches from smartphones.
-Responsive Web design is worth considering because the site adapts to the size of the screen, whether it is a desktop computers, tablet or mobile phone.
+Responsive Web design is definitely worth considering.
+The site adapts to the size of the screen, whether it is a desktop computers, tablet or mobile phone.

 Responsive Web design improves user experience